 An Explanation of Fed Tapering and Its Impact on the Markets

-“Tapering” is a term that exploded into the financial lexicon on May 22, when U.S. Federal Reserve Chairman Ben Bernanke stated in testimony before Congress that that Fed may taper - or reduce - the size of the bond-buying program known as quantitative easing (QE).
-The program, which is designed to stimulate the economy, has served the secondary purpose of supporting financial market performance in recent years.
+The “tapering” terminology entered into the financial lexicon on May 22, when U.S. Federal Reserve Chairman Ben Bernanke stated in testimony before Congress that that Fed may taper, or reduce, the size of its bond-buying program known as quantitative easing (QE).
+The program, implemented to stimulate the economy, has served the secondary purpose of supporting financial market performance in recent years.

 Origin of the "Tapering" Discussion

 The potential for tapering existed from the beginning of the QE program.
-Quantitative easing was never intended to last forever since each bond purchase expands the Fed’s “balance sheet” by increasing the amount of bonds it owns.
+Quantitative easing was never intended to last forever, since each bond purchase expands the Fed’s balance sheet by increasing the number of bonds it owns.